 Regardless of their specialty, nurses encounter a spectrum of patient emotions every day.
-While their reassuring presence and medical capabilities are welcomed by most, there are times when nurses are called upon to be both healer and mediator.
+Nurses’ communication skills emphasize being a calm and reassuring presence for all patients.
+Yet there are times when nurses are called upon to be both healer and mediator.
 One of the most valuable skills that a nurse can develop is the ability to effectively interact with an angry patient.
-The following seven tips outlined below, when repeatedly and consistently implemented, can help a nurse defuse potential conflicts with patients.
+The following eight tips outlined below can help a nurse defuse potential conflicts with patients.

 1. Don’t Take It Personally